niemenjoki/compress-create-react-app/README.md

 ## Donations

-Due to Finnish laws, I can't accept direct donations.
 If you want to support the development of this package, you can buy a written greeting from me for 5€ (US \$6):

 1. Send the payment for the greeting via [PayPal](https://paypal.me/jnsjknn).
 2. Send the receipt to joonas@joonasjokinen.fi and you will receive your greeting within a week.